California Department of Public Health

 The California Department of Public Health (CDPH) is the state department responsible for public health in California.
 It is a subdivision of the California Health and Human Services Agency.
 It enforces some of the laws in the California Health and Safety Codes, notably the licensing of some types of healthcare facilities.
 One of its functions is to oversee vital records operations throughout the state.

+History

+The California Department of Public Health was initially called the State Board of Health and Vital Statistics, and was created by the Legislature as Chapter 228 of Statutes 1869-1870.
+It was California’s first public health agency, and the second in the nation.
+The name changed in 1872 to the State Board of Health, with advisory and informational duties.
+The current Department of Public Health was created in 1927 (Chapter 276, Statutes 1927) and assumed all of the powers and duties of the former State Board of Health.